angyuqian/coffee-code/hypothes.is/README.md

 - Join our [Coffee & Code hypothes.is](https://hypothes.is/groups/oBmJ6bz8/coffee-code) group.
 - Create annotations!
     - Publicly visible web page: [Lincoln's Second Inaugural Address](https://via.hypothes.is/https://quod.lib.umich.edu/l/lincoln/lincoln8/1:711?rgn=div1;view=fulltext)
-    - Article behind a paywall: [Shakespeare's influence on Lincoln's second inaugural address](http://proxy.bc.edu/login?url=http://go.galegroup.com.proxy.bc.edu/ps/i.do?p=AONE&sw=w&u=mlin_m_bostcoll&v=2.1&it=r&id=GALE%7CA79828718&asid=156611030d64502b1593d34a34a94eb7) by James A. Stevenson
+    - Article behind a paywall: [Shakespeare's influence on Lincoln's second inaugural address](http://proxy.bc.edu/login?url=http://go.galegroup.com.proxy.bc.edu/ps/i.do?p=AONE&sw=w&u=mlin_m_bostcoll&v=2.1&it=r&id=GALE%7CA79828718&asid=156611030d64502b1593d34a34a94eb7)
     - Google doc that has been "published to the web"
     - PDF
 - Change the visibility of your annotations:
     - Public
     - Coffee & Code group
     - Private ('Only me')
 - Create a hypothes.is URL.
-From the [Hypothes.is home page](https://web.hypothes.is), click on **Paste a Link**, and paste a link to a resource you would like to annotate.
+From the [Hypothes.is home page](https://web.hypothes.is), click on **Paste a Link**.
 - View your hypothes.is profile.
-When I'm logged in, [my hypothes.is profile](https://hypothes.is/users/ararebit) displays all of my annotations: public, private to me, and private to a group.
-When I'm not logged in, the only annotations that display are those I've chosen to make completely public.
+When I'm logged in, [my hypothes.is profile](https://hypothes.is/users/ararebit) displays all of my annotations.
+When I'm not logged in, my profile only displays public annotations.

 ### Using Hypothes.is in the Classroom